HEADS-project/methodology/heads_methodology/extend_the_thingml_transformations_to_compile_code_for_a_new_platform.md

 }
 ```

+> In case a platform expert wants to target a language that is very different from the Java/C/JavaScript family (*e.g* LISP using a prefix/Polish notation where a typical/infix `a + b` would be expressed `+ a b`), he might need to redefine all the concepts, directly by inheriting from the top class `ThingActionCompiler`

 ## Lightweight extension to existing compilers

 When new target languages, operating systems or core libraries need to be supported, the platform expert has to extend the ThingML compilers/transformation.
 The ThingML compilers are modular so that different parts can be reused and extended separately.